-The objective of this work is to evaluate the Current and the New Subsidisation schemes in Cyprus by simulating a series of different scenarios for grid-connected single-crystalline PV system applications in both seaside and inland locations.
-This is done in order to obtain a more realistic and specific view on which option gives the most economically profitable benefits for each case.
-The locations considered are that of the cities of Pafos, Larnaca and Nicosia and the examined installations' power are 5, 20 and 150 kW.
-The simulation procedure was carried out using PVSyst®.
-The results of the simulation procedure indicate that the most profitable and viable option for all cases is the one with no initial subsidisation grant benefit and supply the produced energy to the grid for purchasing at a higher price.
-Finally, this feasibility study can be used for the preliminary evaluation of large PV system investments by taking into consideration the current prices of the PVs.
+The objective of this work is to evaluate the Current and the New Subsidisation schemes which are applied in Cyprus by simulating a series of different scenarios for grid-connected polycrystalline PV system applications in both seaside and inland locations.
+This is done in order to have a more realistic and specific view on which option gives the most economically profitable benefits for each case.
+More specifically, the locations considered are that of the cities of Pafos, Larnaca and Nicosia and the examined installations' power are 5, 20 and 150 kW.
+The simulation procedure was carried out using PVSyst[®] which is a well known design software for PV systems.
+The results of the simulation procedure show some very useful conclusions concerning the option which is more profitable and economically viable.
+Finally, the results can be easily used for the preliminary evaluation of PV system investments by taking into consideration the current price of the PV system.